Community

 We know getting plugged in to a new church can be tricky, so we’ve tried to make it as easy as possible for you to feel at home.
 Check out these four easy steps...Don’t be afraid to jump in and ask questions- we are thrilled you are checking us out!

 The first few weeks at any new church can feel overwhelming- you don’t know how things work and you probably want to know more about the community and our beliefs.
-We want you to be able to answer those questions.
-Once a month after the service, our leaders and elders congregate around the olive trees right outside the front doors.
-They are EAGERLY anticipating a chance to meet you and answer any questions you might have.
+We want you to be able to answer those questions. top by the welcome table - we also have a gift for you.

 2. Community Cafe